Barbara May Cameron: Personal life

 Cameron was in a 21-year relationship with Linda Boyd, with whom she raised a son, Rhys Boyd-Farrell.
 In an effort to record key figures of the Lesbian and Gay community, Robert Giard created a portrait of Cameron which is now part of the Beinecke Rare Book & Manuscript Library.

 Death

-Cameron died of natural causes on February 12, 2002, aged 47.
-Her memorial service was attended by Tom Ammiano, president of the San Francisco Board of Supervisors and Carole Migden, who at the time represented the District 13 of the California State Assembly.
-Cameron is remembered for her advocacy of gay and lesbian Native Americans.
+Cameron died of natural causes at her home on February 12, 2002, aged 47.
+Her memorial service was attended by Tom Ammiano, president of the San Francisco Board of Supervisors and Carole Migden, who at the time represented District 13 in the California State Assembly.
+Cameron was remembered for her advocacy of gay and lesbian Native Americans.